ZhangJiayi24/ZhangJiayi24.github.io/_pages/about.md

 ---

-## 🎵 Personal Interests / 兴趣爱好
+## 🎵 Personal Interests

 Outside of research, I enjoy long-distance running, photography, and music composition.
-I am passionate about interdisciplinary learning, especially at the intersection of mathematics, science, and technology.
+I am passionate about interdisciplinary learning, especially at the intersection of math, science, and technology.
+More than anything, I enjoy reading fiction of all kinds (regardless of length).

 ---

-欢迎浏览我的主页并联系合作！
 Feel free to reach out for research collaborations or discussions.